clegaspi/saml_reader/README.md

 I do not have any specific requirements for contributing at this time, other than that I am using Google-style docstrings.
 Please feel free to open a pull request!

+As the architecture has evolved, I plan to create a document with more information on the structure of the application and how to contribute.